bokeh/bokeh/README.md

 Community support is available on the [Project Discourse](https://discourse.bokeh.org).

-If you would like to contribute to Bokeh, please review the [Developer Guide](https://docs.bokeh.org/en/latest/docs/dev_guide.html) and say hello on the [Zulip Chat for Developers](https://bokeh.zulipchat.com/).
+If you would like to contribute to Bokeh, please review the [Developer Guide](https://docs.bokeh.org/en/latest/docs/dev_guide.html) and [request an invitation to the Bokeh Dev Slack workspace](https://slack-invite.bokeh.org/).

 ## Follow us